 \subsection{Leptophilic Higgs}

 The single-channel annihilations discussed above essentially exhaust the description of the main phenomenological features of Forbidden DM annihilating to SM leptons.
 However it is interesting to consider explicitly scalar couplings to the SM proportional to lepton masses.
-The viable DM mass window is the same as in the di-muon case \be 0.8 m_\mu \lesssim m_\chi \lesssim m_\mu\, . \ee For this range of DM masses there exists a range of DM couplings, shown in Fig.~\ref{fig:lepto}, for which kinematically forbidden $\chi \chi \to \mu^+ \mu^-$ annihilations dominate over the ordinary $\chi \chi \to e^+e^-$ annihilations.
-In this region of parameter space, the phenomenology is very similar to the pure $\chi \chi \to \mu^+ \mu^-$ case, due to the small electron mass in the SM, which suppresses its coupling: $\alpha_{ee} = (m_e/m_\mu)\alpha_{\mu\mu} $.
+The viable DM mass window is the same as in the di-muon case \be 0.9 m_\mu \lesssim m_\chi \lesssim m_\mu\, . \ee For this range of DM masses there exists a range of DM couplings, shown in Fig.~\ref{fig:lepto}, for which kinematically forbidden $\chi \chi \to \mu^+ \mu^-$ annihilations dominate over the ordinary $\chi \chi \to e^+e^-$ annihilations.
+In this region of parameter space, the phenomenology is very similar to the pure $\chi \chi \to \mu^+ \mu^-$ case, due to the small electron mass in the SM, which suppresses its coupling: $\alpha_{ee} = (m_e^2/m_\mu^2)\alpha_{\mu\mu} $.
 DM masses close to $m_e$ are excluded by the $\Delta N_{\rm eff}$ constraint discussed in the $\chi \chi \to e^+e^-$ section.
 Masses closes to $m_\tau$ lead to ordinary annihilations into muon pairs dominating the Boltzmann equation.
 The constraints shown in Fig.~\ref{fig:lepto} and the main theoretical features of the relic density calculation were already determined in Section~\ref{sec:mumu}\@.
-The only novelty is the projection from BDX-e~\cite{Marsicano:2018vin}, from the direct production of the leptophilic scalar $\phi$ through the bremsstrahlung process off the primary electron beam, $e+N\rightarrow e+N+\phi$.
+However the constraint from energy injection in the CMB from $\bar{\chi}\chi\rightarrow \gamma\gamma$ is more stringent than the muon-specific case, since all the three charged leptons contribute.
+As a consequence, almost all of the $(g-2)_\mu$ favored parameter space is ruled out.
+The other two novelties are a bound from the electron electric dipole moment induced by the axial coupling of the mediator to leptons \cite{Andreev:2018ayy, Lindner:2016bgg} and the projection from BDX-e~\cite{Marsicano:2018vin}, from the direct production of the leptophilic scalar $\phi$ through the bremsstrahlung process off the primary electron beam, $e+N\rightarrow e+N+\phi$.